 What Doesn't Affect Rates in Texas

-Texas has banned the use of credit scores in auto insurance rating — this is a meaningful consumer protection.
+Texas has banned the use of credit scores in auto insurance rating (Texas Dept. of Insurance) — this is a meaningful consumer protection.
 Unlike in many other states, your credit history cannot be used to set your auto insurance rate.

 Note: Texas insurers can still consider credit for home insurance.
 Auto is protected.